marknaman05/LinkedIn-Cleaner/README.md

    You need to create two icon files for the extension:
    - `icon48.png` (48x48 pixels)
    - `icon128.png` (128x128 pixels)

-   You can create these files by:
-   - Using the provided `icon.svg` file
-   - Converting it to PNG using an online converter or image editor
-   - Or using any image editor to create your own icons
-   - Make sure to save them in the correct sizes

 3. **Load the Extension in Chrome**
    - Open Chrome and go to `chrome://extensions/`